udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The first image might be difficult to classify because ...

 ####2.
-Discuss (and identify where in your code predictions were made) the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set (and identify where in your code predictions were made).
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.
+Optionally, analyze the results in more detail.

 The code for making predictions on my final model is located in the 7th cell of the ipython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`)